abhinavkrin/app-workshop-welcome-bot/README.md

     Replace `YOURNAME` with your name.
 As a result, each one of you will will have a unique slash command.

 4. **Check Setup**
-To run a check if everything has been set up correctly, run:
+Run a check if everything has been set up correctly:
 ```
 npm run check-setup
 ```